vippsas/vipps-developers/README.md

 - [Vipps Order Management API](https://github.com/vippsas/vipps-order-management-api)
 - [Vipps PSP API](https://github.com/vippsas/vipps-psp-api)

-All Vipps APIs are available (and searchable) here: <https://github.com/vippsas>
+All Vipps APIs are available (and searchable) on GitHub: <https://github.com/vippsas>

 The API documentation is frequently improved and increasingly extensive.
 Please use the search functionality in your browser and on GitHub to find